 Cords are for ceremonial purposes only and are awarded based on your current GPA at the time of your request.
 Honors designated on your diploma will reflect your final cumulative ASU GPA.
-Please send an email to email@example.com to request honor cords.
+Request honor cords here.

 ASU Online Students will receive an email with additional information about honor cords and ceremonies.

 - Celebrate your achievement.
 Visit graduation.asu.edu for a complete schedule of commencement activities and further information about various college and cultural convocations.

 This the date recorded on your transcript of when your degree was officially posted.
 Dates are published in the University's Academic Calendar.